ecmwf/ecpoint-calibrate/pm/guide.md

 TBA

-**Note:** Please check the console for to track the progress of the computation.
+**Note:** Please check the console for tracking the progress of the computation.
 A next step would be to stream logs from the standard output to the Electron server using ZeroRPC streams.